Peru’s leader José Jerí ousted over ‘Chifa-gate’ scandal, as presidential ‘curse’ strikes again

 ™ & © 2026 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Michael Rios, Hira Humayun and Jimena De La Quintana contributed to this report.
+CNN’s Michael Rios, Hira Humayun, Jimena De La Quintana and Mauricio Torres contributed to this report.